SebLisic/UpdateUbuntuCalendarIcon/README.md

+# Updates!
+Custom icon themes are now supported!
+A custom accent color option has been added as well ( see below ).

 # Overview
 Jealous of Mac users with their fancy date accurate calendar icon, keep missing meetings since you somehow always think it's the 28th of the month, is the static "28" calendar icon driving your OCD mad all but one day of the month?